qimbet/qimbet.github.io/Projects.md

 ## Projects live here...

 Once they've been digitized and uploaded, of course.
-Haha.
+Haha!
 See you soon!